 In Orlando, Florida, 850,056 people are beneficiaries of Medicare.
 Consistent with the national average, 54.6% are female, and 45.4% are male.
 Of the total number of recipients.
 49.5% participate on a Fee For Service (FFS) basis, and 50.5% participate in Medicare Advantage.

-The following section summarizes the plans and rates available to residents of Orlando, Florida, who are between 65 and 70 years old.
+The following section summarizes the plans and rates available to Orlando, Florida, residents, between 65 and 70 years old.

 The over 850,000 Medicare (Orlando, FL) beneficiaries can participate in an average of 39 Florida Medicare Advantage plans, a record high.
 Prescription drug coverage is part of the coverage for 31 of those plans.

 Three plans in Orlando, FL (Florida Blue HMO, Bright Health, and Molina Healthcare) have $0 premiums.
 Bright Health, an HMO, has the lowest Maximum Out-Of-Pocket (MOOP) limit ($2,500).
 However, the Bright Health plan does not have a star rating.